 Clinical trials are important in determining whether a new drug or device is effective and safe to use.

-There is no out-of-pocket cost for participating in a clinical trial.
-Insurance is not required, and the sponsor of the clinical trial will pay for all of your study-related care.
+Costs may vary from study to study.
+Ask your provider or our research team about the costs associated with the study you are interested in.
+Often, there is no out-of-pocket cost for participating in a clinical trial, and the sponsor of the clinical trial will pay for all of your study-related care.

 You will need to provide study staff with a thorough history of your symptoms, attend all of your study appointments, notify study staff of any changes to your health, medications, or development of new symptoms, follow instructions given to you by study staff, and let them know if you no longer wish to participate in the study.